hthreads/hthreads.github.io/classes/index.md

 ## Graduate Classes Offered by the CSDL Lab

+### EECS 5013 Domain Specific Accelerators
+The rise of computationally expensive machine learning applications occured with the ending of Dennard scaling and slowing of Moore's Law.
+Domain Specific Accelerators (DSAs) and Domain Specific Languages (DSLs) are our industries current path forward to meet the continually expanding computational demands of machine learning applications.
+DSAs offer increased efficiencies of transistor densities on the matrix-vector type and spatial concurrency of the computations that dominate machine learning algorithms compared to general purpose processors.

 ### EECS 5013 Post Moore’s Law Computer Architectures

 The end of Dennard scaling and slowdown of Moore’s law has ushered in a new era called Post Moore’s Law Computing.
 This course will look at the trends, applications, and emerging architectures that are defining this new era.